chuckcho/youtube-8m-axon/README.md

   --batch_size=100 \
   --check_point=33209
 ```
-For three different trainings (yet identical params/settings), GAP values of *84.73%, 85.48%, 85.44%* were obtained.

 ### Inference for test data
-If you submit the resulting inference CSV file to kaggle server, please document meticulously how you trained this model and/or how you ensembled multiple models.
+If you submit the resulting inference CSV file to kaggle server, please document meticulously how you trained that model and/or how you ensembled multiple models (what models, weights for ensembling if not uniform).
 Otherwise, we will easily lose track of all the good improvements we made, and won't be able to reproduce the results!
-Add an entry to: [https://axon.quip.com/nzbHAlae4bK7/Youtube-8M-Submission-to-Leaderboard].
+Add an entry to: https://axon.quip.com/nzbHAlae4bK7/Youtube-8M-Submission-to-Leaderboard.

-The following will generate a csv file for kaggle submission (see [axon-baseline-inference.sh] for detail):
+The following will generate a csv file for kaggle submission (see [axon-baseline-inference.sh](axon-baseline-inference.sh) for detail):
 ```
 python inference.py \
   --output_file=test_gatednetvladLF-256k-1024-80-0002-300iter-norelu-basic-gatedmoe.csv \